berops/claudie/docs/input-manifest/api-reference.md

 - `name`

-  Name is unique within a namespace to reference a secret resource.
+  Name of the secret, which holds data for the particular cloud provider instance.

 - `namespace`

-  Namespace defines the space within which the secret name must be unique.
+  Namespace of the secret which holds data for the particular cloud provider instance.

-## Cloudflare
+### Cloudflare

 The fields that need to be included in a Kubernetes Secret resource to utilize the Cloudflare provider.
 To find out how to configure Cloudflare follow the instructions [here](./providers/cloudflare.md)